dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 * `-trim_age` is an optional argument to truncate the dataset by an maximum age (e.g. `-trim_age 23.03`. truncates to the Neogene).
 It omits a fossil when the uniform resampling of the fossil age estimates exceeds the specified age.

+* `-taxon` is an optional argument specifying the name of the column with the taxon names in case it is not *scientificName*.

+* `-area` is an optional argument specifying the name of the column with the geographic distribution in case it is not *higherGeography*.

+* `-age1` is an optional argument specifying the name of the column with the earliest age in case it is not *earliestAge*.

+* `-age2` is an optional argument specifying the name of the column with the latest age in case it is not *latestAge*.

 * `-data_in_area 1` is an argument to code fossil occurrences for a DES analysis where lineages are only known from a single area.
+For instance `python ./PyRateDES2.py -fossil .../example_files/DES_examples/Diatoms_Lake_Ohrid/DiatomFossils.txt -recent .../example_files/DES_examples/Diatoms_Lake_Ohrid/DiatomRecent.txt -wd .../example_files/DES_examples/Diatoms_Lake_Ohrid -filename Diatoms -bin_size 0.5 -rep 10`

 * `-plot_raw` is an optional argument to generate a plot in PDF format in `-wd` of the observed diversity trajectories and their 95% credible interval in the two area.
 This requires that R is installed on your PC to execute the shell command Rscript.
 If you are using Windows, please make sure that the path to Rscript.exe is included in the PATH environment variables (default in Mac/Linux).

 ![Example observed diversity](https://github.com/dsilvestro/PyRate/blob/master/example_files/plots/DES_observed_diversity.png)

-#### Example 2 - Species distributions as coordinates
+### Example 2 - Species distributions as coordinates

 Often species distributions are available as coordinates rather than as discrete areas.
 Coordinates for the fossil and recent data can be prepared for DES input with the following script using speciesgeocodeR (>= v 1.0-6).
 Note however, that DES assumes the present data to be complete, so a use of occurrence records for recent data is only for very well samples and curated data.
 Additionally usually native species ranges should be used (avoiding the anthropogenic influence, which will inflate, or sometimes decrease, the recent distribution of many taxa).